CDFII/snowflake_id/README.md

 # Snowflake ID Module for Roblox
-Module to create realtively short and unique ID's for your proejcts in Roblox!
+Module to create relatively short and unique ID's for projects in Roblox!

 ### Functions
 | Function           | Params                   | Description                                                              |